saraljitkaurmann/Induction/README.md

 The sessions today helped me look beyond marks and success.
 I understood the value of staying spiritually aware, thinking deeply, and living with intention.
 College is not just about learning subjects, but about becoming a better, more balanced human being.

 ---
+## Day 4
+**Date:** 4 August 2025
+**Day:** Monday

+### 9:30 AM – 10:30 AM: Chemistry Class
+**Instructor: Dr. Rajvir Kaur**
+The day began with our first Chemistry class.
+Dr. Rajvir Kaur Mam emphasized that we should study to understand applications and gain skills, not just for marks.
+She explained the importance of learning with real-world relevance and gave us an overview of the syllabus.

+### 10:30 AM – 11:30 AM: Peer-to-Peer Programming Session
+In this session, our seniors introduced us to the basics of programming.
+They began with C++ syntax and foundational concepts.
+It was a beginner-friendly and encouraging session that helped us get comfortable with coding.

+### 12:30 PM – 2:30 PM: Universal Human Values Session
+**Speaker: Dr. Priyadarshani Ma’am**
+This session continued with a focus on understanding what is truly right for oneself.
+Ma’am explained a method of self-verification:
+- First, reflect using **natural acceptance**
+- Then, perform **experimental validation**
+- If the result leads to **mutual happiness**, it is the right decision

+She spoke about moving away from the loop of **excitement → indulgence → depression → escape** and instead striving for **continuous happiness and prosperity**.
+True happiness comes from **right understanding**—knowing the purpose behind our actions—not from preconditioning or sensations.

+### 2:30 PM – 3:00 PM: Causmic Club Introduction
+The Causmic Club introduced themselves, sharing their mission, vision, and the kinds of events and activities they organize.
+It was an insightful introduction to co-curricular opportunities at the college.

+### 3:00 PM – 3:45 PM: Closing Activities
+The day wrapped up with some final activities.
+We were given information about laptop requirements for our coursework.
+There was also a singing performance which brought a light and cheerful end to the day.

+---